arkie-develops/ai-resources/README.md

 ## Overview

 This repository is a one-stop hub for everything related to generative AI upskilling.
 Here you'll discover:
-- **Tutorials & Guides:** Step-by-step content covering everything from the fundamentals to advanced topics.
+- **Tutorials & Guides:** Step-by-step content covering the fundamentals of starting in generative AI
 - **Code Samples:** Practical examples and demo projects that illustrate key generative AI concepts and techniques.
 - **Articles & Case Studies:** Deep dives into the latest trends, best practices, and innovative projects in generative AI.
 - **Tool & Library Recommendations:** Curated lists of tools, frameworks, and libraries essential for any generative AI enthusiast.